 Joining Olivet's full-time faculty in 2013, she combines her 20-plus years of nursing experience with a genuine love for helping students learn the art of nursing.
 She is excited to be doing this in the same places where she began and continued her career.

 For relaxation and exercise, she is passionate about running.
 She also enjoys walking with her husband, Dale.
 Or playing a game of one-on-one basketball with her son, Jacob.
-Or taking a step and cycle class with her daughter, Emily.
+Or teaching a cycle class with her daughter, Emily.
 An active member of Maternity BVM parish in Bourbonnais, she has often participated in the church's Camp M*O*S*H *(Maternity Outreach Service for Humanity) program.